Frank Woodley: Solo work

 Woodley made his solo debut in 2003 at the Melbourne International Comedy Festival with The Happy Dickwi, a show about "a whole lot of unrelated ideas".
 He has since performed a number of solo stand-up shows, and in 2008 debuted a one-man play entitled Possessed.
 Directed by Kate Denborough and featuring music from Paul Mac, Possessed is the story of Louie, a lonely recluse who falls in love with, and becomes possessed by, the ghost of a 19th-century shipwreck victim.
 Woodley says that the show came out of the desire to do a big solo show and his interest in doing a romantic comedy: "So I was thinking that maybe I could do a solo romantic comedy where I fell in love with myself.
 Although it was just a stupid joke initially, I started thinking about having a ghost possess me and then I fall in love with the ghost.
 I have to help free her from the curse she's under."
 The show has toured both nationally and internationally, and draws inspiration from Buster Keaton, Charlie Chaplin, Don Adams, Peter Sellers, Jerry Lewis and Laurel and Hardy.

 Woodley played a television vet named "Frank Woodley" in the twelfth episode of the 1998 Australia television series The Games.

 Woodley has made regular guest appearances on Australian television, including Spicks and Specks, Good News Week, Thank God You're Here, The Sideshow, Big Question, Rove Live, Australia's Brainiest Comedian and Show Me the Movie!.
 In 2008, he appeared in a series of television advertisements for Metlink promoting public transport in Melbourne, in particular buses.

 In 2007, Woodley performed in the stage show The Complete Works of William Shakespeare (Abridged), a 97-minute production which encompasses 37 Shakespearian plays.

 From 2008 to 2009, Woodley co-hosted a show on The Comedy Channel called Aussie Gold every Saturday night.

 In 2012, Woodley had a small role in the Australian comedy film Kath & Kimderella.
 In 2015, he co-starred as the dogcatcher in Oddball.

 Aside from being a comedian, Woodley is also a children's author and has written a series of children's books called Kizmet.

 In 2020, Woodley participated in the first Australian season of the Amazon Prime comedy competition series LOL: Last One Laughing, going on to win the grand prize.

 In 2022, Woodley was appointed as one of the team captains in Would I Lie to You?
 Australia alongside Chris Taylor.

+In 2023, Woodley had a small role as a fertility specialist in the Australian drama comedy Love Me.